 Have You Met Rutgers-Newark?

-Dr. Kyle Farmbry is the acting dean of the Graduate School–Newark and an associate professor at the School of Public Affairs and Administration (SPAA) at Rutgers University-Newark.
+Dr. Kyle Farmbry is the dean of the Graduate School–Newark and an associate professor at the School of Public Affairs and Administration (SPAA) at Rutgers University-Newark.

 Farmbry's current research interests are in the areas of private and independent sector entrepreneurial development, the role of the law in institution building, and intersectoral roles in crisis, disaster, and risk management.
 He has presented his research throughout the United States, as well as in Australia, The United Kingdom, Sweden, The Netherlands, and South Africa.
 He has also served as a training facilitator for the U.S. Department of State in Kenya and Malawi.

 In 2009, Farmbry was selected as one of 35 individuals internationally to serve as a Fulbright New Century Scholar.
 In this role, he engaged in research that examined factors of youth entrepreneurial and civic engagement in South Africa.
 Four years prior, he received the 2005 William Diaz Research Fellowship from the Nonprofit Academic Centers Council for his research on the formation of nongovernmental networks to address the South African HIV/AIDS Crisis.